jfitzgerald1126/jfitzgerald1126/README.md

 # Hi there, John here 👋
-- 🚗 Application Developer at Tesla
+- 🚗 Software Engineer Intern at Tesla
 - 📗 Computer Science + Statistics at University of Toronto

 # 📫 Connect with me